 What is a Pterygium?

+However you spell or say it, a pterygium looks like a wing or fin growing across the front of the eye.
 It grows in response to damage from sun, wind, heat, dryness and other conditions that can damage the ocular surface.

 If the damage continues, the response itself can cause further damage.
 The pterygium can become raised, red and irritated.
 Then the surface dries out, the lid rubs on it when you blink, and it can become sore and inflamed, causing further irritation and growth.

 At first, only the appearance and irritation cause concern.
-If the pterygium continues to grow, it can distort the surface shape of the eye, causing blurring of vision, and ultimately it can grow across the cornea, covering the pupil and blocking the vision by preventing light from entering the eye.
+If the pterygium continues to grow, it can distort the surface shape of the eye, causing astigmatism and blurring of vision, and ultimately it can grow across the cornea, covering the pupil and blocking the vision by preventing light from entering the eye.

 How can I treat my pterygium?